 - You can include the closing costs in your financing (depending on how you want to structure the loan).

-Florida Mortgage Firm (813-707-6200) offers VA, FHA and conventional constructions loans, so let us know if you have any questions.
+Florida Mortgage Firm (PRODUCT UPDATE – We have suspended construction financing until further notice.
+Once resumed, we will remove this notice) offers VA, FHA and conventional constructions loans, so let us know if you have any questions.